Corporate Social Responsibility

 Justice

-Many of our fee earners participate in projects giving pro bono advice.
+Many of our legal professionals participate in projects giving pro bono advice.
 In particular, we are involved in Amicus (www.amicus-alj.org).
 Amicus assists lawyers and legal charities in the US who represent those on death row, as well as some individuals who are without representation, in the preparation of cases for appeal against conviction and/or sentence.

 We also provide ad hoc pro bono advice.